nguyenvukhang/kitty2/docs/kittens/themes.rst

     kitten themes --reload-in=all Dimmed Monokai

-Will change the theme to ``Dimmed Monokai`` in all running kitty instances.
+Will change the theme to ``Dimmed Monokai`` in all running alatty instances.
 See below for more details on non-interactive operation.

 .. include:: ../generated/cli-kitten-themes.rst